June 18, 2017

 Meanwhile, The Globe and Mail ran a very similar headline for its story from The Associated Press: “Three Palestinians killed after attack on Israeli officers.”
 It would literally be akin to running, after the London Bridge attack that left eight dead, a headline that read, “Three Muslims killed after attack on British civilians.”

 The Globe has yet to recant or remove this misleading headline.

 While the story was otherwise balanced, it’s the headline that carries the most weight.
-When it comes to media headlines in the Internet Age, a new study suggests that a whopping 59 per cent of social media users will share a story without even reading it, meaning all they’d digest is the headline.
+When it comes to media headlines in the Internet Age, a new study (page doesn’t exist) suggests that a whopping 59 per cent of social media users will share a story without even reading it, meaning all they’d digest is the headline.
 Using this logic, by sharing biased headlines that don’t report the whole story, both the BBC and the Globe (whether intentionally or not) are contributing to the campaign to delegitimize Israel, and the campaign to paint it as some sort of murderous and racist regime that targets Palestinians.